 There were no amounts due to key management personnel that were waived in the year.
-There were two salary sacrifice arrangements in place for all staff, these being a nursery voucher scheme and cycle to work scheme.
+There were three salary sacrifice arrangements in place for all staff, these being a nursery voucher scheme, cycle to work scheme and electric vehicle scheme.
 The above emoluments include amounts payable to the Accounting Officer (who is also the highest paid of key management personnel) of:

-2022 £000 2021 £000
+2023 £000 2022 £000

-Basic Salary Pension Contributions 158 37 155 37
+Basic Salary Pension Contributions 165 158 37

-Total 195 192
+Total 204 195